Digesting It All!

-The leaking of the gut wall through the gut lining can be triggered by a number of factors including food allergies, alcoholism, radiation, chemotherapy, infections and severe trauma.
+The leaking of the gut wall through gut lining can be triggered by a number of factors including food allergies, alcoholism, radiation, chemotherapy, infections and severe trauma.
 This compromises the barrier function of the digestive tract so that toxins and bacteria can seep into the bloodstream and be passed along to the liver.
-While common symptoms include vitamin deficiencies, gas, cramping, fatigue and poor concentration, development of an autoimmune disease, including allergies, may also be a sign of leaky gut syndrome.
+While common symptoms include vitamin deficiencies, gas, cramping, fatigue, and poor concentration, the development of an autoimmune disease (including allergies) may also be a sign of leaky gut syndrome.

 Ulcers are sores or lesions that develop in the mucus lining of the stomach.
 Once believed that stress was the major cause of peptic ulcers, most are associated with the presence of a bacterium called Helicobacter pylori between the lining of the stomach and the protective mucous layer.
 Common symptoms include severe pain (often worse between meals and at night) and black, tarry stools, which indicate internal bleeding.

 A study conducted by Dr. Joel Hargrove et al. found that the absorption of oral progesterone is indeed influenced by certain factors.
 These factors include the micronization of progesterone particles in the normal absorption of fats in the GI tract.
 In particular, they showed that by mixing micronized progesterone with an edible oil in a capsule, progesterone was more easily absorbed by the GI tract and transported to the bloodstream, making it more available to the body.